Section: Scientific Foundations

 Ordinary differential equations (ODE) are the common way to describe the evolution of the size or concentration of species populations and their functional contribution in resource transformation (such as substrate degradation) in homogeneous or perfectly mixed compartments (or ecological niches).
 The well-known chemostat model used in microbiology for single strain:

-(where s and b stand respectively for the substrate and biomass concentrations), has to be extended to cope with the specificity of microbial ecosystems in the following directions.
+(where and stand respectively for the substrate and biomass concentrations), has to be extended to cope with the specificity of microbial ecosystems in the following directions.

 In the spirit of lattice differential equations, representations in terms of networks of (abstract) interconnected bioreactors propose an intermediate level between models of average biomass (a single ODE) and a continuous representation of space (PDE).
 A model of interconnected bioreactors is a way to implicitly take into account spatial heterogeneity, without requiring a precise knowledge of it.
 It is similar to the island models used in ecology but coupled with the dynamics of abiotic resources and hydrodynamics laws (transport, percolation, diffusion) governing the transfers between patches.
 This approach appears to be relevant for telluric ecosystems, for which pedologists report that microbial activities in soil are usually concentrated in hot-spots that could be seen as small bioreactors.
 Understanding the role of the topology of the interconnection network and how a spatial structure impacts the outputs is also relevant in biotechnology to improve the yield or stability of processes.